Toreole/Console_Chess/README.md

 "HELP": lists the commands in the console.

+"EXPORT": exports the move history of this game into an export.txt file, listing the moves according to the algebraic notation standard (see wikipedia for more info).

 ## How to contribute
-For the most part, you don't.This is mostly a challenge for myself to get familiar with C++.
+For the most part, you don't.
+This is mostly a challenge for myself to get familiar with C++.
 (Also I never actually programmed a game of chess before, so there's that.).
 Pull Requests for fixes or feedback on the code will be considered, complete features will not.
-The aim of this is for me to get a better understanding of C++, not to make a game of chess with lots of cool and interesting features.
+The aim of this is for me to get a better understanding of C++, not to make a game of chess with lots of cool and interesting features (although I am sorta doing that too).